All Episodes

 If this payroll tax cut is a tax cut, then Social Security is not an insurance program.

-And yet we're gonna run around and let them have it both ways because we're we're afraid of the optics, or we're afraid because Obama's African American.
+And yet we're going to run around and let them have it both ways because we're afraid of the optics or we're afraid because Obama's African American.

 Pure and simple.